SESARLab/mfh-dl-performace-testing/thesis.md

 - A PostgreSQL instance to persists Druid's metadata

 As previously mentioned, Apache Druid can ingest batch data natively or by loading data files from HDFS.
-One of the requirements of MIND Foods HUB Data Lake is to take advantage of the Hadoop infrastructure already in place.
+However, one of the requirements of MIND Foods HUB Data Lake is to take advantage of the Hadoop infrastructure already in place.
 So, to adhere to this requirement, the Druid cluster was configured to work with HDFS using druid-hdfs-storage extensions.
 Integrating Druid with HDSF allows a user to ingest data formerly present on HDFS and store segments in it, exploiting HDFS peculiarities in terms of distributed storage, scalability, and fault tolerance.
 However, the choice to use HDFS for batch data ingestion has a few drawbacks: the overall architecture is more complex since Apache Druids depend on an external Hadoop cluster and, more important, the waive to streaming ingestion mode, which enables users to perform real-time analytics on data.

 The provisioning of Apache Druid was simple, and the cluster did not encounter any errors or faults during the preliminary performance tests.
 Furthermore, the overall maintainability of the platform is satisfactory since the official Druid's Docker images worked well out of the box without any custom configuration.
 Also, Druid documentation covers every use case of the platform in-depth, making its deployment pretty straightforward.